Import Transactions with Sales Tax & Purchase Tax for QuickBooks Online Companies

 If you are using CA/UK/AU/IN (NON-U.S) QuickBooks Online, you may have different TAX Models such as GST, VAT, CST &, etc. But the basics of Tax Import is common across all versions of QuickBooks.

-For simplicity, we can take “GST” as a tax model for further discussions.
+For simplicity, we can take “GST” as a tax model for further discussion.
 “GST” can be added in Sales and Purchase Transactions.

 How to record Sales Tax and Purchase Tax in QuickBooks?